An On-Demand Seminar Taught by

 - Models for Non-proportional Hazards

 - Repeated Events

 The modules contain videos of the live, 2-day version of the course in its entirety.
 Each module is followed by a short multiple-choice quiz to test your knowledge.
 There are also weekly exercises that ask you to apply what you’ve learned to a real data set.
-You may submit your work for review by Dr. Allison.

 Each week, there are 2-3 assigned articles to read.
 There is also an online discussion forum where you can post questions or comments about any aspect of the course.
 All questions will be promptly answered by Dr. Allison.